-Mohammad Akbari1, Saman Zarbakhsh1, Reza Movahedinia2, and Abdelrazik Sebak2
+Mohammad Akbari, Reza Movahedinia, and Abdelrazik Sebak

-1 Young Researchers and Elite Club Central Tehran Branch, Islamic Azad University, Tehran, Iran akbari.telecom@gmail.com, mo akba@encs.concordia.ca
+Young Researchers and Elite Club Islamic Azad University, Central Tehran Branch, Tehran, Iran akbari.telecom@gmail.com

-2 Electrical and Computer Department Concordia University, Quebec, Canada, H3G 1M8
+Electrical and Computer Department Concordia University, Quebec H3G 1M8, Canada

 Abstract - In this paper, a simple miniaturized printed antenna for ultra-wideband applications with variable band-notch function is proposed.
-The presented antenna consists of a square radiating patch and a ground plane with inverted T-shaped slot which increases the bandwidth of 2.3-11 GHz.
+The presented antenna consists of a square radiating patch and a ground plane with inverted T-shaped slot, which increases the bandwidth of 2.3-11 GHz.
 Frequency band-stop performance is created by two techniques: Defected Ground Structure (DGS) and shorting pins.
-The designed antenna has a small size of 17×21×1 mm3 while showing the band rejection performance in the frequency bands of 3.2 to 3.8 and 5.1 to 5.85 GHz, respectively.
+The designed antenna has a small size of $17 \times 21 \times 1$ mm, while showing the band rejection performance in the frequency bands of 3.2 to 3.8 and 5.1 to 5.85 GHz, respectively.

-Index Terms - Antenna, DGS (Defected Ground Structure), notch band, shorting pin.
+Index Terms - antenna, DGS (Defected Ground Structure), notch band and shorting pin.